bunkahle/Transcrypt-Examples/dom/insert_text.rst

 	<body onload=insert_text2.insert()>

-We just have the script source file and the direct call of the function inside that script.
+In the latter case we just have the script source file and the direct call of the function inside that script.

 Direct insertion of script code in the document
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-But there are other ways to include script beside specifying it at the body onload="" tag.
-We could also call the routine directly by putting the function call directly somewhere into the html text.
+But there are other ways to include script beside specifying it in the body onload="" tag.
+We could have also called the routine directly by putting the function call directly somewhere into the html text.
 Let's have a look in `insert_text4.py <insert_text4.py>`_: ::

     def insert(text):